Muskox: Danger to humans

-Muskox are not known to be aggressive but have occasionally attacked humans who came close, although fatal attacks are extremely rare.
+Muskoxen are not known to be aggressive.
+Fatal attacks are extremely rare, but humans who have come close and behaved aggressively have occasionally been attacked.

 On 22 July 1964, a 73-year-old man was killed in a muskox attack in Norway.
 The animal was later killed by local authorities.

 On 13 December 2022, a court services officer with the Alaska State Troopers was killed by a muskox near Nome, Alaska.
 The officer was trying to scare away a group of muskox near a dog kennel at his home when one of the animals attacked him.

 Conservation status

-Historically, this species declined because of overhunting, but population recovery has taken place following enforcement of hunting regulations.
+Historically, this species declined because of overhunting, but populations have recovered following enforcement of hunting regulations.
 Management in the late 1900s was mostly conservative hunting quotas to foster recovery and recolonization from the historic declines.
 The current world population of muskoxen is estimated at between 80,000 and 125,000, with an estimated 47,000 living on Banks Island.